TheDrone7/shieldbow/README.md

 # shieldbow (v2)

-> PLEASE REVERT TO SHIELDBOW v2.2.1 IF YOU ARE USING v2.2.2
+> PLEASE REVERT TO SHIELDBOW v2.2.1 IF YOU ARE USING v2.2.2 OR NEWER
-> v2.2.2 was released accidentally, it is actually a pre-release for v3.0.0
+> NEWER RELEASES ARE NOT STABLE, AND ARE WORK IN PROGRESS

 An all-purpose, easy-to-use API wrapper for the league of legends API
 <div align="center">